Employment Opportunities

 RATE OF PAY: According to the CUPE Agreement

-REQUIREMENTS: The Teaching Assistant must be a senior undergraduate or graduate student at Dalhousie University, with strong command of Geographic Information Systems software (primarily ESRI ArcGIS Pro™).
-The ability to communicate effectively, to lead and engage ERTH 3500 students and provide constructive feedback are required skills for this position.
+The Marker/Demonstrators must be senior undergraduate or graduate students at Dalhousie University, with strong command of Geographic Information Systems software (primarily ESRI ArcGIS Pro™).
+The ability to communicate effectively, to lead and engage ENVS / ERTH / GEOG 3500 students and provide constructive feedback are required skills for this position.

 Applications must include a brief covering letter, a résumé or curriculum vitae, and should be sent to: